skarab/raspberry-sampler/README.md

 # raspberry-sampler
-Sampler for the Raspberry 3
+Sampler based on Raspberry 3

 Key concept is to have a box full of knobs to live-edit samples, linked to other instruments using midi.
 Note this is WIP, the design of controllers may change, the box isn't designed yet.